I had a weird compulsion to buy new furniture and I didn’t know why.

 Today we finally went back to the furniture store and found John, the salesman who helped us before.
 Knowing he is paid on commission, we wanted him to have credit for the sale, since he had been patient with our two-month decision making process.

 We sat in an open area with tables and chairs surrounded by a wall of fabric samples.
 He carefully wrote up our order, which took longer than usual because no one had ever ordered this particular sofa group before.
-(In classic Bryn fashion, I picked the furniture nobody else wants.)
+(Classic Me, picking the furniture nobody else wants.)

 Then an amazing thing happened.
 As John was chatting with us about our order, he stopped and said, “I lost my wife recently, and it’s been rough.
 She was everything, my best friend.”